mahesh-2006/Garbage_Classification/Week-1/README.md

 # Garbage Classification - Week 1 Report

-## 🔍 Project Overview
-This project is part of a 4-week internship focused on building and improving an image classification model for garbage type detection.
-The model aims to classify images into multiple waste categories using deep learning.

 ## ✅ Week 1 Goals
 - Set up the dataset pipeline
 - Build a baseline model using EfficientNetV2B2